ScottyMacCVC/MechaCar_Statistical_Analysis/README.md

 - 2 - What is the null hypothesis or alternative hypothesis?
 - 3 - What statistical test would you use to test the hypothesis?
 And why?
 - 4 - What data is needed to run the statistical test?

+Our statistical analysis is designed to target the interests of consumers.
+A few examples would be cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+The car buying process is an emotional journey, but showing our consumer specific data may persuade and provide a competitive edge toward MechaCar.
+We will need a understandable metrics and one of the most influential is fuel efficiency.
+The data collected can be used to compare our values to our competitors and we will use the p-value standard of 0.05 variance tolerance to measure our vehicles against competition.
+If our information has statistically interesting data, we will want to utilize the information to either sell or improve our vehicles.
+We will want to make sure our averages are above the other performers.